vocdoni/ui-components/README.md

 ## Reference

-The developer portal includes a [reference](https://developer.vocdoni.io/ui-components) for the `@vocdoni/react-components` package that also incorporates the full functionality of `@vocdoni/react-providers`.
+The developer portal includes a [reference](https://developer.vocdoni.io/ui-components) for the `@vocdoni/react-components` package.

 ## Examples